-But while there is absolutely no crime in this, you should ensure that your screening process is free from certain discriminatory language.
-For example, when inquiring more about a prospect, the following are some questions you’ll want to avoid.
+But while there is absolutely no crime in this, you should ensure that your screening process is free from certain discriminatory language to avoid being in a situation where you could deny housing based on a protected class.
+For example, when inquiring more about a prospect, the following are some questions:

 - Which church do you go to?

 - How many children do you have who are seeking housing?

 - Which country are you originally from or what is your national origin?

 - What is your marital status, or what is your familial status?

 - Is that a service animal?

 - What is your sexual orientation?

 Treat All Tenants Equally

 This is in regard to your landlord’s obligations.
 A tenant would feel discriminated against if, for instance, their requests are never honored as quickly as other tenants of a different characteristic.
 An example of this would be charging a security deposit or requiring property insurance for one tenant, but not for another based on a protected characteristic.
 This also extends to the treatment or harassment of the tenant for example through racial and sexual slurs.